 The veneer of short-term gain has now been all but stripped away, however.
-The coronavirus pandemic has forced the vast majority of organisations to embrace digital practice, drawing insufficient preparations into sharp focus.
-In transforming digital practice in to something indispensable, though, it has also brought about its rapid implementation.
+The coronavirus pandemic has forced the vast majority of organisations to embrace the digital workplace, drawing insufficient preparations into sharp focus.
+Transforming the digital practice into something indispensable, though, has also brought about its rapid implementation.

 Playing it safe in times of crisis is far less logical than it would seem.
 Research conducted by market intelligence analysts IDC revealed that spending on digital infrastructure is, in spite of the current pandemic, still expected to grow by 5.3% in 2020.4 In addition, a survey conducted by OpsRamp found that 73% of IT operations and development leaders believe their spending on digital transformation will either remain stable or increase in the coming months.5

 Those in the know are aware that now is not the time to withhold investment; to try and shore up existing models and aim to match what was achieved previously.
 Rather, now is the time for ambitions to grow, for new opportunities to be identified and preparations undertaken in advance of competitors returning to their respective status quos.

 The figures cited above serve as clear proof of the fact that a digital transformation strategy – particularly one that seeks to improve both employees and Infrastructure – is more than worthy of fiscal devotion during these challenging times.